Introduction

 - Unpack Stage3 and enter chroot

-- Install Asahi support packages (automated script)
+- Install Asahi support packages (Automated script)

 - Reboot to finish installation